AmethystShade/PiScripts/README.md

     - Now also gives outputs for mecanum wheel motors based on coordinates (for later use with joystick).
 - `get_speed.py`: Calculates robot speed based on wheel RPM.
 (Todo: move to other repo)
 - `direction_test_old.py`: Old version of direction_test, for motors controlling a tank-like robot.
+- `joycon_direction.py`: Same as direction_test, using Joycons as input (Left stick, L, R, Home to quit).